 Chief Roland Willson, Chief of the West Moberly Lake First Nations located in North-Eastern BC, currently finishing his 7th consecutive elected term: Updates on the destructive Site C megadam and the impacts this project is having on treaties, communities, and the environment.

 Webinar 3 – Updates on the climate impacts of Canadian hydropower

 Wednesday, May 5, 2021 from 7-8:30 p.m.
 Eastern Standard Time

-Roger D. Wheeler, President, Friends of Sebago Lake (FOSL): Roger will talk about the recent book “Blue Deserts” based on the work of Dr. Neu, a renowned oceanographer.
-The book explains how large dams in the subarctic have undermined the ocean’s ability to act as a carbon sink, cause water temperatures to increase, and contribute to the decline of fisheries in the Gulf of Maine and beyond.
-Hear more about these often-ignored impacts of Canadian hydropower dams that are promoted as a climate solution.
+Roger D. Wheeler, President, Friends of Sebago Lake (FOSL): “Blue Deserts”, a new book on how large dams in the subarctic undermine the ocean’s ability to act as a carbon sink, cause water temperatures to increase, and contribute to the decline of fisheries in the Gulf of Maine and beyond.
+This negative impact of Canadian hydropower is often ignored.

 Ananda Lee Tan, Contributor to “Hoodwinked in the Hothouse”: Hydroelectricity as a false solution to the climate crisis.
 Tan has been organizing grassroots, social justice movements since 1986 – building and supporting coalitions, networks, and alliances for Indigenous land defense, environmental justice, workers rights, energy democracy, food sovereignty, zero waste, community self-determination and climate justice around the world.